EleannaPanagiotou/CS769-SafeHatQA/README.md

     ```
    After the training process the model will evaluate the fine-tuned moondream2 in train, val and test datasets.

-The codes will be improved and updated until the end of the semester.
+**Note: The codes will be improved and updated until the end of the semester.**